 As discussed earlier, internationally-recognised standards for HTST milk pasteurization require milk to be treated at 72°C for 15 seconds in such a way that all particles of milk are subjected to this time / temperature combination.

 Note heat treatments giving five or more log reductions do not fully eliminate pathogens from milk; they reduce the number of viable cells to virtually undetectable levels (e.g. 1 / 1000 litres) and below the infective dose!
-This is somewhat similar to the concept of "commercial sterility" familiar in canning except that the number of pathogen log reductions is much lower.
+This is somewhat similar to the concept of "commercial sterility" familiar in canning except that the number of pathogen-log reductions is much lower for pasteurization.
 Because the number of viable cells present after pasteurization also depends on their initial concentration it is obviously important that raw milk should contain only low concentrations of pathogens.
-Hence the importance of animal health, hygenic production of milk and processes such as bactofugation and microfiltration for lowering microbial numbers.
+Hence the importance of high animal health, hygienic production of milk and processes such as bactofugation and microfiltration for lowering microbial numbers.